Schneegans/Burn-My-Windows/docs/how-to-create-new-effects.md

   // ---------------------------------------------------------------- API for extension.js

-  // This is called from extension.js whenever a window is opened or closed with this
-  // effect.
-It returns an instance of the shader class, trying to reuse previously
-  // created shaders.
-  getShader(actor, settings, forOpening) {
-    let shader;

-    if (freeShaders.length == 0) {
-      shader = new ShaderClass();
-    } else {
-      shader = freeShaders.pop();
-    }

-    shader.updateAnimation(actor, settings, forOpening);

-    return shader;
-  }

   // The getActorScale() is called from extension.js to adjust the actor's size during the
   // animation.
 This is useful if the effect requires drawing something beyond the usual
   // bounds of the actor.
 This only works for GNOME 3.38+. getActorScale(settings) {
     return {x: 1.0, y: 1.0};
   }
-}

-//////////////////////////////////////////////////////////////////////////////////////////
-// The shader class for this effect will only be registered in GNOME Shell's process    //
-// (not in the preferences process).
-It's done this way as Clutter may not be installed //
-// on the system and therefore the preferences would crash.                             //
-//////////////////////////////////////////////////////////////////////////////////////////

-if (utils.isInShellProcess()) {

-  const Shell          = imports.gi.Shell;
-  const shaderSnippets = Me.imports.src.shaderSnippets;

-  ShaderClass = GObject.registerClass({}, class ShaderClass extends Shell.GLSLEffect {
-    _init(settings, forOpening) {
-      super._init({shader_type: Clutter.ShaderType.FRAGMENT_SHADER});

-      this._uForOpening = this.get_uniform_location('uForOpening');
-      this._uFadeWidth  = this.get_uniform_location('uFadeWidth');
-    }

-    // This is called each  time the shader is used.
-This can be used to retrieve the
-    // configuration from the settings and update all uniforms accordingly. updateAnimation(actor, settings, forOpening) {
-      this.set_uniform_float(this._uForOpening, 1, [forOpening]);
-      this.set_uniform_float(this._uFadeWidth, 1, [settings.get_double('simple-fade-width')]);
-    }

-    // This is called by extension.js when the shader is not used anymore.
-We will store
-    // this instance of the shader so that it can be re-used in th future. free() {
-      freeShaders.push(this);
-    }

-    // This is called by the constructor.
-This means, it's only called when the effect
-    // is used for the first time. vfunc_build_pipeline() {

-      const declarations = `
-        // The code below injects some standard uniforms which will be updated during the
-        // animation.
-This includes:
-        // bool      uForOpening: True if a window-open animation is ongoing, false otherwise.
-        // sampler2D uTexture:    Contains the texture of the window.
-        // float     uProgress:   A value which transitions from 0 to 1 during the entire animation.
-        // float     uTime:       A steadily increasing value in seconds.
-        // vec2      uSize:       The size of uTexture in pixels.
-        #include "common/uniforms.glsl"

-        // The width of the fading effect is loaded from the settings. uniform float uFadeWidth;
-      `;

-      const code = `
-        // Get the color from the window texture. vec4 windowColor = texture2D(uTexture, cogl_tex_coord_in[0].st);

-        // Radial distance from window edge to the window's center. float dist = length(cogl_tex_coord_in[0].st - 0.5) * 2.0 / sqrt(2.0);

-        // This gradually dissolves from [1..0] from the outside to the center.
-We
-        // switch the direction for opening and closing. float progress = uForOpening ?
-1.0 - uProgress : uProgress;
-        float mask = (1.0 - progress * (1.0 + uFadeWidth) - dist + uFadeWidth) / uFadeWidth;

-        // Make the mask smoother.
-        mask = smoothstep(0, 1, mask);

-        // Set the final output color.
-This uses premultiplied alpha. cogl_color_out = windowColor * mask;
-      `;

-      this.add_glsl_snippet(Shell.SnippetHook.FRAGMENT, declarations, code, true);
-    };
-  });
 }
 ```